-Following our guide for this 3 day trip to San Francisco, you have already: eaten at the best North Beach Italian restaurant in San Francisco, explored all of the city highlights on a San Francisco city tour, and even shared a cheers at one of the best breweries in San Francisco.
+Following our guide for 3 days in San Francisco, you have already: eaten at the best North Beach Italian restaurant in San Francisco, explored all of the city highlights on a San Francisco city tour, hiked through Muir Woods, went on an Official Alcatraz Tour, and even shared a cheers at one of the best breweries in San Francisco.

 Depending on how much time you have before a flight, there are a few ways you can spend your last day in the city.

 IF YOU ONLY HAVE TIME FOR BREAKFAST